Boat Eye on Wayland

 - Remember to update your sensitivity in

-- Complete the steps from 2:30 to 3:40 in this boat eye setup video.
+- Complete the steps in this boat eye setup video to setup Ninjabrain Bot.

 - Finally, turn off raw input ingame (change it in StandardSettings if you're using it) - the waywall sens will only take affect if you do this.